 5. Grow Your Operations

 As you read above, the funds from an SBA franchise loan can be used to grow your operations.
-This offers a considerable advantage to franchise owners, as many own multiple franchise locations over time.
+This offers a considerable advantage to franchise owners, as many have owned multiple franchise locations over time.
 Many small business owners have used funding from SBA loans to finance a new franchise location.
 Cover the cost of buying real estate, new equipment, and more with an SBA loan.

 6. Finance a Large Percentage of Projects